loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 Your first instinct might be to tweak the deployment settings to avoid the overlap.
 Let's look at why the common infrastructure workarounds don't actually solve the problem.

 ### Strategy A: the post-deploy hook

 You could remove `migrate` from the build step and run it in a "Post-Deploy" hook.
-This means migrations run *after* the new container is live and the old one is dead.
+This means migrations run _after_ the new container is live and the old one is dead.

-This fixes the “removing a field” problem, because the schema change happens after the old container is no longer serving traffic.
-But it breaks the “adding a field” problem: if you add a new required column, the new code in the new container might start up and try to query that column *before* the migration finishes.
+This fixes the "removing a field” problem, because the schema change happens after the old container is no longer serving traffic.
+But it breaks the "adding a field” problem: if you add a new required column, the new code in the new container might start up and try to query that column _before_ the migration finishes.
 Result: the new app crashes on startup, and the deployment fails.

-Another issue: if migrations fail, your *deployment still succeeds*, leaving your app running with mismatched code and schema.
+Another issue: if migrations fail, your _deployment still succeeds_, leaving your app running with mismatched code and schema.

 Verdict: worse than before.

 ### Strategy B: separate migration job

 You could create a second service in the same project that runs migrations as a one-shot job.

 The problem is that you still have to choose: run it before the deploy, or after?

-You’ve essentially re-implemented either Strategy A or the original “migrate during build” approach, just in a second container.
+You've essentially re-implemented either Strategy A or the original "migrate during build” approach, just in a second container.
 The core compatibility problem remains.

 Verdict: more complex and still unsafe.

 ### Strategy C: blue/green databases

 This is the most elaborate workaround: copy production to a new database, run migrations there, and then point the new code to the new DB.

 This is incredibly complex to manage for data consistency, and it would be catastrophic for any e-commerce site: